liatrio/terraform-provider-harbor/docs/resources/webhook.md

   * `address` - (Required) The endpoint URL for the webhook payload.
   * `auth_header` - (Optional) The auth header to include with webhook payload.
   * `skip_cert_verify` - (Optional) If `true`, skips verification of endpoint's tls certificate.
-Defaults to `true`.
+Defaults to `false`.
 * `enabled` - (Optional) If `false`, webhooks will not trigger even if configured events occur.
 Defaults to `true`
 * `description` - (Optional) The description of the webhook policy